This is most recent syllabus. Your final syllabus will be given during your first day of class

 This course examines the major developments in central Italian painting, sculpture, architecture, and the culture which produced them between the 13th and the early 16th centuries.
 Emphasis will be placed on both the significant artistic centers of Assisi and Perugia and on the masters who created important monuments in Florence.
 The artists to be studied include Giotto, Botticelli, Leonardo da Vinci, Michelangelo, and Raphael.
 Works of art will be discussed in relation to their original location, function, patronage, style, iconography, and construction.
 Furthermore, whenever possible, artistic commissions will be viewed either in their intended locales or elsewhere “on-site.”

-You will be introduced to different inspirational artists and architects who either anticipated the Italian Renaissance or were active during this period of outstanding visual creativity.
-To better understand the cultural context of these artistic commissions, you will learn to recognize selected masterpieces and how to analyze their formal and innovative qualities.
-You will become acquainted with the original uses and functions of art based on inventive developments in style and in religious and secular subject matter.
-The goal of the course is to develop your critical reasoning and analytical approach to Italian Renaissance art.
+Students will be introduced to different inspirational artists and architects who either anticipated the Italian Renaissance or were active during this period of outstanding visual creativity.
+To better understand the cultural context of these artistic commissions, students will learn to recognize selected masterpieces and how to analyze their stylistic and innovative qualities.
+They will become acquainted with the original uses and functions of art based on inventive developments in style and in religious and secular subject matter.
+The goal of the course is to develop students’ critical reasoning and analytical approach to Italian Renaissance art.

 - Gain a broad historical knowledge of Italian Renaissance art in context and an understanding of the developments in visual arts in Italy between the 13th and the 16th century